LCarpenter87/Weather-API/README.md

 # Weather-API
-Analyse and compare changes in the weather of 15 major cities across UK.
+Analyse and compare changes in the weather of 15 major cities across UK using data from Weather API.